ujihisa/bfc/README.md

 ## TRANSLATING TO C WITHOUT WHILE STATEMENTS

-Unline the effort on Haskell, it is impossible to write simple translation table for C when I can use only `goto` for controll flows instead of `while` statements.
+Unlike the effort on Haskell, it is impossible to write simple translation table for C when I can use only `goto` for control flows instead of `while` statements.
 So I made the compile to have label counters to make labels for `goto` a lot.

 Excerpt from `bfc.c`:

-    case c
     when ','; '*h=getchar();'
     when '.'; 'putchar(*h);'
     when '-'; '--*h;'